sinadaryaei/c0523-code-solutions/es6-arrow-functions/es6-arrow-functions-quiz-notes.md

   ```

   - Identify the arrow function
+    Opening and closing paranthesis the fat arrow and the number 42.

   - How many arguments does the arrow function take?
+    Zero arguments.

   - What value does it return?

+42.

 - How many arguments are passed to the function `foo`?
+  1 arguement, anonymous arrow function.

 - What type of argument is passed to the function `foo`?
+  Arrow funtion into our foo function.

 - In the expression